aniass/CSV_Report_Processing/README.md

 # CSV Report Processing

-## General info
+### General info
-This Python script allows to read a CSV file entered by the user, changes the data contained in it and returns the transformed data as a new CSV one.
+The project contains a simple pipeline allows to transformed data using Python.
+This script let to read a CSV file entered by the user, changes the data contained in it and returns the transformed data as a new CSV one.

-## Technologies
+### Technologies
 Project is created with:
 - Python 3.6
 - libraries: pycountry, sys, csv, time.

-## Setup
+### Setup
 To run this project, install it locally using for example:

 ```